jaspector

 Inspections conducted in next available time slot based on inspection type and site location.

-Typical inspection sequence: Residential building: footing, foundation, slab, framing, insulation, final.
+Typical sequence: Residential building: footing, foundation, slab, framing, insulation, final.
 Electrical: service pole/temporary power, rough-in, floor heat if applicable, final.
 Plumbing: slab, rough-in, water/sewer/irrigation, final.
 Mechanical: rough-in, final, duct leakage test if needed.

-Do I need a building permit in Durham, NC?
+01 Do I need a building permit in Durham, NC?

 Durham requires permits for construction, reconstruction, alteration, repair, relocation, removal, or demolition of buildings and for regulated plumbing, mechanical, and electrical work, subject to North Carolina statutory exemptions.

-How much does a building permit cost in Durham, NC?
+02 How much does a building permit cost in Durham, NC?

+Building permit fees in Durham, NC are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $100-$150.
 Fees are calculated as: Mixed schedule: New one- and two-family dwellings charged by square-foot bracket; commercial building permits valuation-based by schedule tier; many trade permits flat-fee or unit-count based.
 Example: new residential dwellings up to 1,200 sq ft at $146.00 permit fee plus $146.00 plan review fee..
 Plan check fee: Plan review fee is subtracted from the building permit fee at issuance.
 Examples: $146.00 plan review for new one- and two-family dwellings; commercial plan review by valuation tier..

-How do I apply for a building permit in Durham, NC?
+03 How do I apply for a building permit in Durham, NC?

-1. Confirm zoning, historic, floodplain, airport overlay, and other parcel constraints with Planning and Development before submitting.
+To apply for a building permit in Durham, NC, follow these steps: 1.
+Confirm zoning, historic, floodplain, airport overlay, and other parcel constraints with Planning and Development before submitting.
 2. Prepare the permit package: signed building permit application, matching residential or commercial checklist, plans, and required plot plan or site plan documentation.
 3. Submit building permit applications through Dplans.
 4. Submit trade permits through the Land Development Office portal.
 5. Receive email with invoice for application and review fees; pay online through LDO.
 6. Respond to review comments and resubmit revised documents if needed.
 7. Monitor status in LDO until permit status is issued.
 8. After issuance, schedule inspections through LDO and complete required inspection sequence.

-How long does it take to get a building permit in Durham, NC?
+04 How long does it take to get a building permit in Durham, NC?

-What work is exempt from building permits in Durham, NC?
+05 What work is exempt from building permits in Durham, NC?

-How do I schedule a building inspection in Durham, NC?
+06 How do I schedule a building inspection in Durham, NC?

-Inspections can be scheduled via: LDO Portal, City Hall Lobby (limited internet access assistance).
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Durham, NC via: LDO Portal, City Hall Lobby (limited internet access assistance).
 Only permit applicant with login credentials can schedule inspections.
 Lobby computers available for customers with limited internet access..